> Timothy A. Good

 Born and raised in Chicago, Good is a graduate of Northwestern University and has been inducted into the American Cinema Editors, an honorary society of elite editors in the industry.
 He has taught at the UCLA School of Theater, Film and Television since 2008.

-Nancy Richardson is in her 17th year teaching at the UCLA School of Theater, Film and Television, where she is a tenured professor, and where she received her M.F.A. after obtaining her undergraduate degree from UC Berkeley.
+Nancy Richardson has been teaching at the UCLA School of Theater, Film and Television, where she is a tenured professor, and where she received her M.F.A. after obtaining her undergraduate degree from UC Berkeley, since 1996.

 Her career as a film editor began after working several years as a struggling screenwriter and director.
 Her first editing feature was Stand and Deliver (1988), for which Edward James Olmos received a Best Actor Academy Award nomination.
 This was followed by To Sleep With Anger (1990), for director Charles Burnett, which won a Special Jury Award at the Sundance Film Festival in 1990.
 She went on to collaborate with Burnett on two more films, The Annihilation of Fish (1999) and Selma, Lord, Selma (1999).
 She also worked with director Gregory Nava on three films: Mi Familia (1995), Selena (1997) and Why Do Fools Fall in Love (1998).
 Richardson edited Maya Angelou’s directorial debut, Miramax’s Down in the Delta (1998), and the Showtime film Hendrix (2000), for which she received an Emmy Award nomination.
 She is very proud of her beginnings in independent film, and is especially proud to have a body of work that is characterized by diversity.